Sorikairox/mongoose-express-generator/README.md

 It also create swagger documentation via comments for each controllers.
 Use https://www.npmjs.com/package/express-swagger-generator for generating the awesome documentation.

+Willing to get awesomes Typescript classes from your model in no time ?
+Check my other package : https://www.npmjs.com/package/mongoose-to-typescript
 ## Installation
 ```bash
 $ npm install -g mongoose-express-generator